UH-CI/agave-container-workshop-08072018/agave/systems.md

 ### Hands-on
 As a hands on exercise, register your Jetstream VM as a CLI execution system.

 Also register the UH HPC as an execution system using he above JSON. - Don't forget to change USERNAME to your UH username.
+See <a href="uhhpc-exec.json">UHHPC Execution JSON File</a> or the above for sample JSON.

 In you bash notebook you can now get a list of your systems using:
 ```